MasonMcGrail/MasonMcGrail.github.io/index.md

 ## Homepage

-Here is the link to the Exwachil [reference grammar](https://masonmcgrail.github.io/Constructed_Languages/Exwachil/reference_grammar.html).
+Here is the link to the Ekhwachil [reference grammar](Ekhwachil/reference_grammar.html).